AdminL3/Jugend-Forscht/README.md

 # Overview

-> **The goal is to compare the news from two different news sources and to find out if they are biased or not as well as other information.
+> [!NOTE] > **The goal is to compare the NYT and the Guardian, to find out if they are biased or not as well as other information.
-> If you want to learn more about what this project is, you can read my introduction [here](./)**
+> If you want to learn more about what this project is, you can read my introduction [here](./Präsentationen/Introduction.md)**

 ---